Living in Hyannis Port, MA : A Complete Guide to Daily Life in Cape Cod's Premier Village

 Demographics

-• Permanent Population: 90–136 full‑time residents
+• Permanent Population: ~136 full‑time residents

 • Median Age: 56.5–70 (retirees & multi‑generational families)

-• Median Household Income: ~$74,583 (seasonal wealth often under‑reported)
+• Median Household Income: ~$79,185 (seasonal wealth often under‑reported)

-• Education: High attainment; many advanced degrees
+• Education: High attainment; high percentage of graduate degrees

 Because many properties function as seasonal residences, publicly reported income and population figures understate actual purchasing power and summer density.